Get free SEO audit

-Even with a relatively favorable situation with the site (with a fast download on the wired Internet and a modern computer), delays in downloading can lead to audience loss and lower conversion rates.
-For example, Amazon conducted an experiment in which it found out that every 100 ms (0.1 s) delays lead to a decrease in sales by 1%.
+Even with a relatively favorable situation with the site (with fast download speed on a wired connection to the Internet and a modern computer), delays in downloading can lead to audience loss and lower conversion rates.

-But more than half of the Internet audience today use mobile devices to access sites.
-So they can use slow channels for access and processors to download the site.
+But more than half of the Internet audience today use mobile devices to access websites.
+So they need to be able to use slower channels and processors to access and download the site.

-The third reason for the importance of the speed of the site is technical.
+The third reason for the importance of web page speed is technical.
 Typically, slow sites consume an increased amount of hosting resources, which leads to additional costs.
-Brakes of the server part reduce the ability to experience problematic peak loads on the site.
+Slowing of the server part reduces the ability to handle problematic peak loads on the site.

-Therefore, the speed of the site should be dealt with both from a technical and an economic point of view.
-In this article we will concentrate on the technical side of website acceleration.
+Therefore, the site speed test should be dealt with both from a technical and an economic point of view.
+In this article, we will concentrate on the technical side of website acceleration.

-The speed of the site concerns two sides: client and server.
+Testing speed of the website performance and its pages concerns two sides: client and server.
 To date, each of these parts is equivalent to the final result.
 But each with its own characteristics.

-In order to understand what the loading time for a page on the site is, let’s take a look at the process.
+In order to understand what website load time for a page on the site is, let’s take a look at the process.
 As a result, we will be able to understand where the server and client optimization capabilities are located.